diyanagesh/image_restoration_and_denoising_project/README.md

 **Formula:**
 -PSNR = 10 * log10(MAX² / MSE)
 where:
--MAX is the maximum possible pixel value of the image (e.g., 255 for 8-bit images) -MSE is the Mean Squared Error between the original and processed image
+MAX is the maximum possible pixel value of the image (e.g., 255 for 8-bit images) MSE is the Mean Squared Error between the original and processed image

 **Interpretation:**
--PSNR > 30 dB: Good quality
+PSNR > 30 dB: Good quality
--PSNR < 20 dB: Poor quality
+PSNR < 20 dB: Poor quality

 ### SSIM (Structural Similarity Index Measure)
 SSIM compares the structural information between the original and denoised images.
 Unlike PSNR, which considers pixel-wise differences, SSIM evaluates image similarity based on luminance, contrast, and structure.